pablolovera/laravel-docs/collections.md

 <a name="method-random"></a>
 #### `random()` {#collection-method}

-O método `random` retorna um item aleatório da coleção:
+The `random` method returns a random item from the collection:

     $collection = collect([1, 2, 3, 4, 5]);